 Julia looked up from staring at the glass.
-She’d zoned out, the kind of zoning out you do when you look at something long enough and start to not look at it anymore, but look through it.
-The kind of zoning out we all do when we need a short brain nap.
-We all need those.
-Brain naps are nice.
+She’d zoned out, the kind of zoning out you do when you look at something long enough and start to not look at it anymore but look through it.
+The kind of zoning out we all do when we need a short brain nap, like the brain is cozied up under blankets and it’s raining outside and it’s watching a Lifetime movie but ... not watching it.
+Yes.
+We all need brain naps.

 “Hi?”
 She said, more to wake herself out of her mental break than to acknowledge the source of the voice.

 “Hi,” the source of the voice said.
-It was low and growly, but peppy.
+It was low and growly, but with a bit of pep.

 Hmm.
 Julia looked up.
 Oh.
 The voice was a he.
-And the voice had a nice smile.
+Of course it was.
+Oh, and the voice had a nice smile.

 She returned the smile.

-Julia looked from his face to his shopping cart (because quietly examining the contents of other peoples’ grocery carts is what we do in a grocery store).
+Julia looked from his face to his shopping cart (because judging the contents of others’ shopping carts is of course what one does in a grocery store).
 Organic crackers.
 Pasta.
 Cereal.
 Milk.
 La Croix.
 Toilet paper.
 A bottle of grocery store boxed wine.
-Classy, cute.
+Classy, thrifty, cute.

-Julia looked over at her own shopping cart (because comparing ourselves to others is what we do at a grocery store).
-Similarly common stuff, just less of it.
+Julia looked over at her own shopping cart (because comparing the contents of our shopping carts to others’ is of course what one does in a grocery store).
+Similarly common stuff, just less of it, and less classy.
 Paper towels.
 Vegetables.
 Fruit.
 Hummus.
 Rosé.
-Oh my God, Julia thought, I’m so baching it.
+Oh my God, Julia thought, I’m so bach-ing it.

 “Sorry, what?” he asked.